jbroadway/docs/docs/2023.1/studio/getting-started/installing-flipside-studio.md

 Once you launch Flipside Studio, you'll be prompted to enter your email.
 This will create an account for you on the [Flipside XR website](https://www.flipsidexr.com/) and send you a verification email.

-Your Flipside account lets you upload custom characters, sets and teleprompter scripts and more.
-It also give you access to download the Flipside Creator Tools to integrate your own charaters, sets and props and the Flipside Broadcaster which allows you to cast their content to a PC.
+Your Flipside account lets you upload custom characters, sets, teleprompter scripts and more.
+It also lets you download the Flipside Creator Tools to integrate your own charaters, sets and props and the Flipside Broadcaster which allows you to cast your content to a PC.

 ## Flipside Broadcaster